Step 1: Make it

 - optional headphones, buzzer, or speaker with additional two crocodile clip leads for V1 users

 Step 3: Improve it

-- Change the tunes that get played when you touch the tin foil.
+- Change the tunes that are played when you touch the tin foil.

 - Program your own tunes.